 Jereme Richmond – Richmond will be drafted on potential, because right now, he does not do much.
 He is a hugely athletic wing with absolutely no jump shot right now, albeit with a decent understanding of how to get open off the ball, thus giving him a contributing offensive role without needing a jump shot, handle or post-up game to do it.
 He runs the court, rebounds and defends well, showing some finishing ability, as well as all the athleticism.

 That said, he really shouldn’t be here.
 But he is, and while there’s a hell of a long way to go, his impeccable physical profile means someone will be willing to wait it out.

 Rashad Bishop – In spite of losing leading scorer Deonta Vaughn, Cincinnati were a much improved club.
-And they did it with defense.
-The aforementioned Ibrahima Thomas was a part of that, yet the lynchpin of that defense is senior wing man, Rashad Bishop, who drew the toughest assignments in the toughest conference, and dealt with them all admirably.
+And they did it with defence.
+The aforementioned Ibrahima Thomas was a part of that, yet the lynchpin of that defence is senior wing man, Rashad Bishop, who drew the toughest assignments in the toughest conference, and dealt with them all admirably.
 He is strong, athletic, long and tenacious, can guard the positions 1 through 4, chips in with the defensive rebounding, and does it all without fouling.
-He’s even improved his three point jumpshot over the years, although any offense is a bonus.
+He’s even improved his three point jump shot over the years, although any offence is a bonus.